Businessman sitting at a desk, writing, with images behind, representing the idea Should Your Business Book Be a Memoir

 A story makes your ideas unforgettable.

 Readers may not recall every framework or acronym, but they’ll remember the moment you failed and got back up.
-They’ll retell that story in meetings.
-They’ll quote it on stage.
+They’ll retell that story in meetings, they’ll quote it on stage.

 That’s how memoir builds connection and reputation.
 A memorable story turns your book into a calling card that opens doors long after publication.